Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-We now present the specific parametrization we use in our problem.
-Because of the structure of the data we described in Section \ref{sec:achieve} and because of the algorithm we use, our procedure requires reimplementing a Bayesian estimator to a Type 4 or Type 5 Tobit model on each round.
-Hence, the specific parametric structure we impose is chosen to make this estimator as simple as possible and, consequently, to speed up the implementation of the algorithm.
+\begin{subsection}{Specific parametrization} Given the structure of the data, our algorithm requires re-implementing a Bayesian estimator of a Type 4 or Type 5 Tobit model on each round.
+The parametric structure we impose is necessary for the implementation of the algorithm but does not represent formal assumptions we make about the true DGP.
+Thus, we choose a structure that is flexible enough for us to remain agnostic about the true DGP but that is also sufficiently tractable.

-Let $X_i$ be the following $P-$dimensional vector of mutually exclusive dummies:
+Let $X_i$ be a $P$-dimensional vector interchangeable with $x_i$.
+We assume that:

-Notice that there is a one-to-one correspondence between the vector $X_i$ and the variable $x_i$.
-Hence, we will use them interchangeably.
-We assume that